GitHawkApp/githawkapp.github.io/_posts/2018-10-02-Notifications-and-Background-Fetch.md

 }
 ```

-> SQLite's `if not exists` makes creating the table once a breeze!
+> SQLite's `if not exists` makes creating the table _once_ a breeze!

-Next we select `id`s that already exist in the table and remove them from the `map`:
+Next select `id`s that already exist in the table and remove them from the `map` so that you're left with content that hasn't been seen.

 ```swift
 queue.inDatabase { db in